sensepost/USaBUSe/README.md

 =============================

-Once the recursive clone has completed, build the esp-open-sdk (make sure to build the STANDALONE version!):
+Once the recursive clone has completed, build the esp-open-sdk (make sure to build the STANDALONE version!).
+OS X users PLEASE NOTE that this step MUST be done on a case-sensitive filesystem!

 ```
   $ cd esp-open-sdk
   $ make STANDALONE=n
 ```

-Note: This step MUST be done on a case-sensitive file system!
-For OS X, create an extra volume, make sure to select a case-sensitive file system, and do the above clone --recursive in this file system.

 Once the esp-open-sdk has compiled, in the top-level directory, do: